 Lord Macdonald, former director of public prosecutions

-The government is re-drafting the proposed legislation after Lord McNally, justice minister, indicated during a late-night debate in the House of Lords that it was preparing a climbdown over the issue.
+Ministers are planning to back down on proposals to limit people’s right to a lawyer when accused of a crime in the UK.
+The government is re-drafting proposed legislation after Lord McNally, the justice minister, indicated during a late-night debate in the House of Lords that it was preparing a climbdown over the issue.

 He said that his department, the Ministry of Justice, had agreed to “remove the power to introduce means-testing for initial advice and assistance at the police station.”

 Exaro last November highlighted what was then a little-noticed clause in a bill to reform legal aid that would introduce means-testing before a lawyer paid for by legal aid is made available.
 It also gives the government sweeping powers to carry out ‘merit-testing’ to decide whether a person arrested and taken into police custody should have access to a lawyer on legal aid.